Russian boxers to boycott Olympics if sanctions not lifted - WHIZ News

 Russia is a major power in amateur and Olympic boxing.
 It hosted both men’s and women’s world championships this year, finishing at the top of the medals table at the women’s event and second in the men’s championships.
 The International Olympic Committee has taken direct charge of boxing at the Tokyo Olympics after criticizing chronic financial problems and infighting at the International Boxing Association.

-Russian Sports Minister Pavel Kolobkov talked up Russia’s chances of overturning the WADA sanctions Wednesday.
+Russian Sports Minister Pavel Kolobkov talked up Russia’s chances of overturning the WADA sanctions.

 “I think that there is every basis to appeal the decision, because our experts have presented their position, and they have the same database as WADA does,” Kolobkov said in comments reported by state news agency Tass.
 “There is an answer to every question and the whole process is ahead of us.”